rpy2/rpy2/doc/source/robjects.rst

 Vectors
 =======

-Beside functions, and environemnts, most of the objects an R user is interacting with are vector-like.
+Beside functions, and environments, most of the objects an R user is interacting with are vector-like.
 For example, this means that any scalar is in fact a vector of length one.